MarioAndF/Hominum/Data.md

 	- LA: "Cavum"
 	- ES: "Cavidad"
 - ## Definition
-	- "a space beneath the dura mater containing the trigeminal ganglion —called also Meckel\u0027s cavity" - (Mirriam-Webster Dictionary)
+	- "a space beneath the dura mater containing the trigeminal ganglion —called also Meckel's cavity" - (Mirriam-Webster Dictionary)

 # A14.1.09.264
 - ## Term